-Less money in our economy, fewer workers to spend money at our businesses, and a budget crisis Governor Dunleavy has failed to address keep businesses from locating in Alaska.
-He’s prevented needed job growth.
+Less money in Alaska’s economy, fewer workers to spend money at local businesses, and a budget crisis Governor Dunleavy failed to address prevents businesses from locating in Alaska.
+The governor has stalled needed job growth.
 He’s harmed families and communities.
-Today Alaska has a maintenance and repair backlog of over $2 billion in decaying state and University buildings and infrastructure.
-We should put people and businesses across the state to work on these projects.
+Today, Alaska has a maintenance and repair backlog of roughly $2 billion in state and University of Alaska buildings and infrastructure.
+Les and Jessica will work to put people and businesses across the state to work on these projects.

-As a legislator I filed and sponsored legislation to lower class sizes.
+As a legislator, Les Gara filed and sponsored legislation to lower class sizes.
 Students deserve individual attention to help them succeed, not overcrowded classrooms.
-To end the annual fight over education, I’ve always proposed keeping school funding up with the cost of inflation.
+To end the annual fight over education, Les has always proposed keeping school funding consistent with the cost of inflation.
 Students deserve good teachers, not battles over how many teachers they’ll lose the next year.

-After years of increasing class sizes Alaskans are losing faith in our commitment to public education.
-As Governor I’ll work to improve our schools, reduce class sizes, and increase student opportunity and success.
+After years of increasing class sizes, Alaskans are losing faith in the state’s commitment to public education.
+As governor, Les will work to improve our schools, reduce class sizes, and increase student opportunity and success.

-Pre-K helps parents who need to work.
-It increases student achievement and graduation.
-And it leads to lower unemployment, higher wages, and fewer people on expensive public benefits and in jail.
+An example of Les’ commitment to early childhood education is the state’s Pre-K program, which helps working parents of young children.
+Studies show that viable pre-kindergarten programs increase student achievement and graduation rates.
+It also leads to lower unemployment, higher wages, and fewer people on expensive public benefits and in jail.
 Simply put, Pre-K saves money and increases opportunity.

-I’ve supported statewide voluntary Pre-K my whole legislative career, and fought opponents of Pre-K to successfully expand what Alaska offers.
-Still, we can do much better.
-As Governor I’ll work to make sure we finally join the roughly 40 states that offer statewide Pre-K to parents who believe that’s what’s best for their children.
-We can do this with parents who want Pre-K in the classroom, and those who want support outside a classroom setting through Parents As Teachers Pre-K. I started the push for Alaska-supported Parents As Teachers Pre-K, and helped start it as an Alaska-supported Pre-K option.
+Les has supported statewide voluntary Pre-K my whole legislative career, and fought opponents of Pre-K to successfully expand what Alaska offers.
+As governor, Les will work to ensure Alaska finally joins the roughly 40 states that offer statewide Pre-K to parents who believe that’s what’s best for their children.

-We should act to improve student success, not just complain about the outcomes that result from increasing class sizes and not helping students enter school ready to read and ready to learn.
+Les Gara and Jessica Cook believe Alaska’s leadership should act to improve student success so that all children enter school ready to read and ready to learn.